Find Grad Schools

 105 Yearly Graduations

 Midwestern University - Glendale is the 7th most popular school in the nation for students seeking a master's degree in biomedical sciences.
 Roughly 3,900 attend the school each year.
 During the most recent year for which we have data, 105 people received their master's degree in biomedical sciences from Midwestern University - Glendale.
-Of these students, 57% were women and 54% were members of underrepresented racial-ethnic groups.
+Around 56% of these students were from an underrepresented racial-ethnic group, and 58% were women.

 #8